Daytime Hours ( and 1-2 Weekends/month)

 Classes meet Mondays, Tuesday & Wednesday nights 6pm-9:30pm, 1-2 weekends per month from Noon-6pm

 Internship hours run through out the year.
-A calendar with details of the current 12-month program is located on the website.
-The new Fall calendar will be posted soon.
+A calendar with details of the current 14-month evening program is located on the website.
+The SILVER program calendar will be posted soon at the bottom of this page.
 Please refer to the online calendar regularly for the most up-to-date schedule as changes may occur.
 The first few months will require approximately 3 hours of independent study each week for the first 3 months.

 AMTA Student Insurance: Newport Massage School will provide student-level liability insurance to massage program students for the first year of their education at NMS.
 The coverage is provided through AMTA (American Massage Therapy Association) as part of your membership.
 Once licensed, NMS graduates will be able to upgrade to professional level insurance by renewing your AMTA membership, or you may choose to purchase liability insurance independently or through another professional organization.
 AMTAmassage.org is a valuable online resource for students and recent graduates.